Ways To Be The Best Daughter Ever

-For kids, having parents who play an active role in their life are more likely to do well in school.
-They're also more likely to grow up with better social skills, higher self-esteem, more confidence in romantic relationships, more likelihood of graduating and going to college.
-Even for adults, having a good relationship with your parents can have a positive effect on your life.
+As a child, having parents who play an active role in their life increases the likelihood of them doing well in school.
+Children are also more likely to grow up with better social skills, higher self-esteem, more confidence in romantic relationships, and more likelihood of graduating and going to college.
+Even for adults, having a good relationship with your parents can positively affect your life.

-So the relationships you have with your parents will have an impact on both of you for the rest of your lives.
-Whether you're a young adult still living with your parents or you have older parents and possibly a family of your own, it's important to maintain and relationship with your parents.
+Thus, the relationships you have with your parents will have an impact on both of you for the rest of your lives.
+Whether you are a young adult still living with your parents or have older parents and possibly a family of your own, know it is important to maintain a relationship with your parents.
 The benefits go both ways.

 So how can you be the best daughter ever to your parents?
 Here are six suggestions.